lemire/dictionary/README.md

 It is tempting in dictionary coding, to first unpack the indexes to a temporary buffer and then run through it and look-up the values in the dictionary.
 What if it were possible to decode the indexes and look-up the values in the dictionary in one step?
 It is possible with vector instructions as long as you have access to a ``gather`` instruction.
 Thankfully, recent commodity x64 processors have such an instruction.

+## A word on RAM access

+There is no slower processor than an idle processor waiting for the memory subsystem.

+When working with large data sets, it is tempting to decompress them from RAM to RAM, converting gigabytes of compressed data into (many more) gigabytes of uncompressed data.

+If the purpose of compression is to keep more of the data close to the CPU, then this is wasteful.

+One should engineer applications so as to work on cache-friendly blocks.
+For example, if have an array made of billions of values, instead of decoding them all to RAM, and then reading them, it is much better to decode them in small blocks at a time.
+In fact, ideally, one would prefer not to decode the data at all if possible: working directly over the compressed data would be ideal.

+If you must decode gigabytes of data to RAM or to disk, then you should expect to be wasting enormous quantities of CPU cycles.

 ## Credit